evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/25-accessibility-i18n.md

 **Chapter 26 — Performance & Scalability**

-This chapter defines the performance architecture of the Coach Portal, including scalability strategies, caching, distributed processing, AI workload optimization, capacity planning, resilience and performance governance.
+This chapter defines the performance objectives, scalability architecture, capacity planning, optimization strategies and resilience mechanisms that ensure the Nutritionist Portal can efficiently support growth across users, organizations and AI workloads.